Classical algorithms for measurement-adaptive Gaussian circuits: Related previous studies

 Meanwhile, there is also a rich literature on estimating output probabilities of bosonic circuits with additive error, which is a special case of the quantum mean-value problem.
 In particular, quasi-probability-based methods have been studied for estimating output probability distributions~\cite{pashayan2015estimating, pashayan2020estimation, lim2023approximating}.
 For example, Pashayan et al.~\cite{pashayan2015estimating, pashayan2020estimation} showed that such estimation techniques can be carried out classically with complexity depending on the negativity of the quasi-probability representation.
 While these methods have been applied to several interesting systems, they have not been specifically developed for the class of bosonic circuits we consider in this work.
 Additionally, whereas their algorithms concentrate on estimating output probabilities, our work addresses a more general problem: the quantum mean-value problem.
 Furthermore, our method does not explicitly depend on the negativity of the quantum circuits, which is in stark contrast to the previous works, making our method more generally applicable.

-Finally, our previous work initiated the study on the complexity of the quantum mean-value problem in linear-optical circuits~\cite{lim2025efficient}.
-While the main motivation for the focus on linear-optical circuits is to investigate the practicality of boson sampling circuits, linear-optical circuits do not solely render a universal quantum computer.
-For this reason, we extend this direction to more general bosonic circuits, including Gaussian circuits and those augmented by measurement and feedforward, which make the circuits universal when the measurement and feedforward operations are sufficiently many.
+Finally, our previous work initiated the study of the complexity of the quantum mean-value problem in non-adaptive linear-optical circuits~\cite{lim2025efficient}.
+While the main motivation there was to investigate the practicality of boson-sampling-type architectures, passive linear optics alone is not believed to render a universal quantum computer.
+More generally, Gaussian circuits by themselves are also non-universal; universality is recovered only when one supplements Gaussian or linear-optical unitaries with suitable non-Gaussian resources or measurement-based feedforward, as in the KLM scheme and Gaussian cluster-state architectures.
+Motivated by this, in the present work, we extend this line of research from passive linear optics to a broader class of bosonic circuits, namely measurement-adaptive Gaussian circuits, where Gaussian unitaries are interleaved with a finite number of measurement-and-feedforward layers acting on possibly non-Gaussian resource states.
+We emphasize that there are increasing attentions to the adaptive circuits due to their potential practical applications~\cite{chabaud2021quantum, chabaud2024phase, hoch2025quantum}.
 From a technical standpoint, we employ a similar method for the main routine of the classical algorithms.
 However, extending from linear-optical circuits to Gaussian circuits with measurement and feedforward requires a more challenging subroutine, which is computing marginal probabilities for general Gaussian circuits.
-To do this, we extend Gurvits's second algorithm, which works only for Fock states and linear-optical circuits, to arbitrary product states and Gaussian circuits.~\cite{ivanov2020complexity, aaronson2011computational}.
-To this end, we also provide a classical algorithm for computing the overlap of a low-mode quantum state evolved through a linear optical circuit with an arbitrary product state.
+To do this, we extend Gurvits' second algorithm, which works only for Fock states and linear-optical circuits, to arbitrary product states and Gaussian circuits~\cite{ivanov2020complexity, aaronson2011computational}.
+To this end, we also provide a classical algorithm for computing the overlap of a low-mode quantum state evolved through a linear-optical circuit with an arbitrary product state.